 - Dish Soap

-- Biodegradable glitter like this kind via Amazon or this kind via Universal Soul – 2 awesome eco-friendly alternatives to standard ocean-harming glitter!
+- Eco-friendly glitter like this kind, this kind or this kind via Universal Soul – 3 certified alternatives to standard ocean-harming glitter.

-- Other fun stuff? (i.e. legos, little plastic animals, charms, etc)
+- Other fun stuff to throw in the mix (i.e. legos, little plastic animals, charms, etc)

 These take about 5 minutes, so go crazy and make a bunch.
 I wanted a smaller, travel-size, travel-safe jar to give to a sweet little biscuit I know who has a fear of riding the bus – but you can use any jar you want (these were about 4″ tall and $2.99 for a set of 4 at our local craft store).
 Time to start throwing the goods in.